cyber-phys/hyperplex/README.md

 - [x] Add screen grabs to hypergraph
 - [x] Add arXiv papers to the hypergraph
-- [ ] Consitant formating of the ologs.
+- [ ] Consistent formating of the ologs.